What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Ensure you use a forceful but controlled movement.
+- Make sure you are using a strong but controlled movement.

-Step 4: Make a baking soda with vinegar.
+Step 4: Make a baking soda and vinegar mixture.

 Note:

-Step 6: Switch on the water supply and verify the result
+Step 6: Switch on the water supply and verify the results.

 Tools | Description |